Latham Wins Pro Bono Partner of the Year Award

 Before joining the Marine Corps, Scott practiced with an international law firm, where he focused on complex commercial litigation and white collar matters.

 Scott participates in events and panels on digital asset regulation and enforcement, including the Cambridge Forum.
-He also maintains an active pro bono practice, particularly related to safeguarding children’s rights, and serves on the firm’s Bay Area pro bono committee.
+He also maintains an active pro bono practice, particularly related to safeguarding children’s rights, and is a past member of the firm’s Bay Area pro bono committee.

 Scott’s experience includes representing: